-Amounts due from fellow subsidiary are unsecured, interest free and repayable on demand.
+Amounts due from other fellow subsidiary and related company are unsecured, interest free and repayable on demand.

 Key management personnel compensation, consisting of directors' remuneration, has been disclosed in note 9 to the financial statements.

 Year end balances arising from related party transactions are disclosed in Notes 11 and 12 to the financial statements.